oliverklee/ext-seminars/Documentation/Installation/Upgrading.rst

 Some content elements have been removed in seminars 5.0.

 #.
 If you are using the event countdown, delete those content elements.
+#.
+If you are using the event headline plugin, delete those content elements.

 2. Upgrade to seminars 4.4
 ==========================